PHOT 0070B. Advanced Studio Lighting

 Units: 3

-Prerequisite: Completion of PHOT 70A with grade of "C" or better; and completion of PHOT 75 or 78 with grade of "C" or better
+Prerequisite: Completion of PHOT 70A with a grade of “C” or better

 Hours: 90 (36 lecture, 54 laboratory)

 Additional creative and technical work with studio lighting and portfolio development.
 Concentration on refining studio techniques used in commercial and fine art photography.
 Students create a focused body of work over the course of the semester.
-Students must furnish digital storage media, printing paper and presentation materials.
-Providing an interchangeable lens digital camera recommended but not required.
 (CSU)

 PHOT 0070B - Advanced Studio Lighting